edb-rs/edb/DEV.md

 ## 📝 TODO

+- [ ] Complex type local variable watcher (user-defined type, etc.).
+User-defined types may not be eligible for ABI encoding.
+Alternative methods are needed to collected the values of these variables.
+- [ ] Memory optimization: accessible variables and state snapshot in each step can be optimized using trait objects to inherit variables/state from parent instances.
 - [ ] Conditional breakpoints
-- [ ] Complex type local variable watcher (user-defined type, etc.)
 - [ ] Customized watcher

 ## 🚀 Getting Started